ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PMS_MSP_001|MOSIP Admin does not exist|Un-authorized MOSIP Admin- UserName not available in database PMS_MSP_002|Mismatch of the MOSIP Admin Credentials|User Name and Password of the Admin does not match PMS_MSP_011|No MISP found for the organization|No MISP found for the organization PMS_COR_001|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes
+PMS_MSP_001|MOSIP Admin does not exist|Unauthorized MOSIP Admin- UserName not available in database PMS_MSP_002|Mismatch of the MOSIP Admin Credentials|User Name and Password of the Admin does not match PMS_MSP_011|No MISP found for the organization|No MISP found for the organization PMS_COR_001|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes